Heating and Cooling Units for Apartments and Condos

 Fans are a great option to cool your living space in the following ways:

 - Low maintenance: Fans are vastly easier to clean than other systems.
-If you’ve ever cleaned an air conditioning unit, you are well aware of how much work and time it requires — you have to unscrew the panels and get deep inside the unit to remove all the dust and dirt that can make their way inside AC units.
+If you’ve ever cleaned an air conditioning unit, you are well aware of how much work and time it requires — you have to unscrew the panels and get deep inside the unit to remove all the dust and dirt that can make their way inside the AC units.
 With a fan, all you have to do is grab a chair and a duster and dust the blades off every now and then.

 - Efficient: Modern ceiling fans are exceptionally energy efficient.
-They are miraculously able to cool your space using no more energy than that of a high-wattage light bulb, saving you significantly on your energy bills.
+They are miraculously able to cool your space using no more power than that of a high-wattage light bulb, saving you significantly on your energy bills.

 Cons